-In addition to the general entry requirements, you will need a grade 5 in Maths and a grade 6 in Biology or grade 6/6 in Combined Science.
+In addition to the general entry requirements you will need a grade 6 in Maths and in a Science subject (preferably Biology).

 How will I be taught?

 Students will learn through a variety of methods including practical investigations, discussion and group work.
 Students will be expected to carry out reading and note- taking in order to consolidate and extend lesson content outside of their timetabled lesson time.